ladychili/MT5763-Project-2/README.md

 ![equation](https://github.com/ladychili/MT5763-Project-2/blob/master/code/SAS/Output/CodeCogsEqn2.gif)

-- dataset

-SAS
+### Dataset

 Fitness.csv can be accessed at the link below.
 (https://github.com/ladychili/MT5763-Project-2/tree/master/data)

-- Figure indicating speed increase attributable to each major changes
+### Figure indicating speed increase attributable to each major changes

-SAS

 From the fullstimers log,
 (for detailed log files, please access (https://github.com/ladychili/MT5763-Project-2/tree/master/code/SAS/Fullstimer%20Log)) The Step Count was reduced from 1246 to 9.
 The time lapse was dropped from 12 seconds to 3 seconds.
+It could be seen that the improvement was significant.

 ## Work attribution